ethereum/execution-apis/src/engine/experimental/ePBS.md

 ### InclusionListStatusV1
 This structure contains the result of processing an inclusion list.
 The field is encoded as follow:
 - `status`: `enum` - `"VALID" | "INVALID"`
+- `validationError`: `String|null` - a message providing additional details on the validation error if the payload is classified as `INVALID`.

 ### PayloadAttributesVePBS